If you want it, Kerblam it!

 You might also be interested in the article 'best practices while writing dockerfiles' by Docker.

-Docker images are named based on the pipeline name
+Docker images are named based on the workflow name

-If you run kerblam run my_pipeline twice, the same container is built to run the pipeline twice, meaning that caching will make your execution quite fast if you place the COPY . . directive near the bottom of the dockerfile.
+If you run kerblam run my_workflow twice, the same container is built to run the workflow twice, meaning that caching will make your execution quite fast if you place the COPY . . directive near the bottom of the dockerfile.

 This way, you can essentially work exclusively in docker and never install anything locally.

-Kerblam! will name the containers for the pipelines as <pipeline name>_kerblam_runtime.
+Kerblam! will name the containers for the workflows as <workflow name>_kerblam_runtime.
+For example, the container for my_workflow.sh will be my_workflow_kerblam_runtime.

 If you execute kerblam run without specifying a pipe (or you try to run a pipe that does not exist), you will get a message like this:

-The whale emoji (πŸ‹) represents pipes that have an associated Docker container.
+The whale emoji (🐋) represents pipes that have an associated Docker container.

 If you wish, you can add additional information to this list by writing a section in the makefile/shellfile itself.
 Using the same example as above: